-Even though I am busy running a growing skin care company, I still like to keep my hands in skin care, so I take clients once a week in my downtown Dallas skin care spa.
-I really enjoy my Wednesdays, as it keeps me connected with clients and their concerns and allows me to visibly see the great results that our professional facial treatments and home care skin care products can deliver.
-Plus, I love the one-on-one time connection – after all, that’s why I got into this business in the first place.
+Even though I am busy running our growing company, I still like to keep my hands in facials, peels and other treatments so I take clients most Wednesdays in my downtown Dallas skin care spa as well as in Los Angeles and New York.
+After 25+ years as an esthetician, I still really enjoy this hands-on work, as it keeps me connected with clients and their concerns and allows me to visibly see the great results that our professional treatments and home care products can deliver.
+Plus, I love the one-on-one time connection – after all, it’s the reason why I got into this business in the first place.

 During my consultation with Tracey, she expressed the following concerns…

 “My skin is always red and every product that I use stings my skin, so I have to be really careful with what I use on it.”

 “I have to keep my skin care routine really simple and use products for sensitive skin but my skin still feels irritated,